-Welcome to the “Age of Distraction”; we are all now officially distracted: from minions to Grand Poo-Bahs.
-For you that means less time to get your point of view across….or to get people on board.
-There are times when you need …. the most persuasive word ever.
+Welcome to the Distraction Economy; we are all now officially distracted: from minions to Grand Poo-Bahs.
+Not only are we dopamine addicts glued to our screens, we are now MULTIscreening.
+You, Smart One, need …. the most persuasive word ever.

-You need to be able to get people on board now and they’re not really listening.
+You need to get people on board now and they’re not really listening.

 It all goes back to childhood.